-In case of illness, the Rector of the Parish is to be notified.
+In case of illness, the clergy of the Parish are to be notified.
 Ancient Christian practice of intercession for the sick includes the laying on of a priest's hands, and the anointing of the sick with Holy Oil.
 This service may be found on page 453 of The Book of Common Prayer.
+Lay Eucharistic ministers also carry Holy Communion to the sick and the shut-in.